 Before your MOT check: car interior

 MOT testers look for whether certain dashboard warning lights are illuminated or inoperative.
-These include the power-steering indicator and brake-fluid warning lamps, so check your lights all come on then go off when you turn the ignition.
+These include the power-steering indicator and brake-fluid warning lamps, so check that your lights all come on then go off when you turn the ignition.

 Before the MOT test, take a look at the front seats to make sure they’re securely anchored and don’t move around when they’re not supposed to.
 Front and rear seatbacks should be able to lock into the upright position

-Frayed or damaged seatbelts are a definite no-no. Before you head to the test centre, check they work properly and make sure they are firmly fixed to the seats or the structure of the car itself, and that they click into place securely and release correctly.
+Frayed or damaged seatbelts are a definite no-no. Before you head to the test centre, check that they work properly and make sure they are firmly fixed to the seats or the structure of the car itself, and that they click into place securely and release correctly.

 Check your mirrors.
 A car must have an internal rear-view mirror and at least one driver’s side mirror to pass the MOT.
 They should be positioned to be clearly visible from the driver’s seat.